Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Device Properties and Spin

 \section{Device Properties and Spin $T_1$}

 Device 1 consists of self-assembled InGaAs QDs embedded in a Schottky diode structure for deterministic charge control via the applied gate voltage.
 The heterostructure is presented in Fig.\,\ref{appendixa}(a), taken from Refs.~\cite{stockill_phase-tuned_2017,Gangloff_quantum_2019, Jackson_quantum_2021}.
 The gate voltage induces a d.c.
 Stark shift and tunes the emission wavelength of the emitter.
 This is depicted in the photoluminescence data presented in Fig.~\ref{appendixa}(b) where we observe the presence and the splitting of the emission lines from the neutral ($X^0$) and charged excitons ($X^{1-}$, $X^{1+}$ and $X^{2-}$) at $B_z=3.5\,$T when exciting the QD with an above-band laser at 780~nm.
 There is a 35-nm tunnel barrier between the n-doped layer and the QDs, and a capping layer above the QD layer to prevent charge leakage.
-A planar cavity consisting of 20 pairs of distributed Bragg reflectors (DBR) and a super hemispherical cubic zirconia solid immersion lens are used to maximize photon out-coupling efficiency to $\sim 10\,\%$ for QDs with an emission wavelength around 970~nm.
+A planar cavity consisting of 20 pairs of distributed Bragg reflectors (DBR) and a super hemispherical cubic zirconia solid immersion lens (SIL), which effectively augments the Numerical Aperture of the objective from 0.5 to 1.15~\cite{Stockill}, are used to maximize photon out-coupling efficiency to $\sim 10\,\%$ for QDs with an emission wavelength around 970~nm.

 Device 2 consists of Al-droplet-etched GaAs QDs, grown via molecular beam epitaxy, in a p-i-n diode.
 The heterostructure is presented in Fig.\,\ref{appendixa}(d).
 To increase the photon out-coupling, the heterostructure contains 40 pairs of DBR mirror.
 By applying a weak forward bias, we can deterministically charge the QD and induce a d.c.
 Stark shift to the emission wavelength.
 We observe clear splitting of the emission lines at $B_z=6.5\,$T when excited with a 632~nm above-band laser.
 The photoluminescence emission as a function of device bias is shown in Fig.~\ref{appendixa}(e).